Barr says Trump was ‘responsible in the broad sense’ for Jan. 6 riot

 Barr’s comments were part of an interview with anchor Lester Holt that the network plans to air in full on Sunday.
 Excerpts were aired Thursday and Friday morning.

-During his tenure at the Justice Department, Barr was widely viewed as an ally of Trump.
+During Barr’s tenure at the Justice Department, he was widely viewed as an ally of Trump.
 But the two had a falling out over Trump’s false claims of widespread fraud in the 2020 presidential election, according to Barr, who stepped down in December 2020 and is now promoting a new book.

 Trump has repeatedly denied responsibility for the Jan.
 6 insurrection, blaming congressional leaders, among others, for not adequately securing the Capitol complex.